 There are three presentations of collapse that an owner may identify:

 - Intentionally lying down for a long period, with an inability to walk

 In general, collapse results from severe conditions and requires immediate medical attention.

 Collapse can be an indicator of many different conditions, affecting many different organs and body systems.

 Essentially any injury or illness can lead to collapse if it is serious enough.

-Diagnosing the cause of collapse in cats is often challenging since there are many potential conditions that could lead to such an occurrence.
-Veterinarians often start with a thorough history to understand more about the episode of collapse.
+Diagnosing the cause of collapse in cats is often challenging since there are many potential conditions that could lead to it.
+Veterinarians often start with a thorough history and a complete physical examination to identify additional symptoms.

 Treatment protocols vary widely, depending on which underlying condition is diagnosed.

 In general, collapse is easily recognized and described by owners.
 In some cases, seizures can present similarly to collapse.

 Features of seizures that can help distinguish them from collapse include: